eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 *Regrouping at Cisila's office, Stephanie and Han look at what Cisila's found.
 She had gathered documents that seemed to pinpoint LHD-0404's origin.
 A Carbine Industries project that involved Equinox Medical.
 But it still didn't answer their question: what WAS LHD-0404, and why had those specific researchers been killed?
 Flipping through the rest of what Cisila gathered, they soon see why.
 One of them used to be a lead researcher on the LHD-0404 project, but was outspoken against it in the company.
 Stephanie feels her stomach twist as she pieces together that the man could've been killed because he was against it.
 Then she tries to find the others, and they too were also against LHD-0404.
 But still, no mention of what it is.
 All company papers have had the LHD-0404 project in blanked out text, aside from the name 'LHD-0404' and the researchers' opinions.
 As Cisila enters, wounded, the two quickly patch her up and explain to her what they found.
 Cisila bats them away, once again refocused on the cloaked figure, which seems to have been Lyla.
 But it confuses her to no end.
 She puts her foot down, and tells the two to let the investigation go.
 She is shutting it down, and refuses to continue it.
 The cloaked figure to her is much more important, much more worthy of her time.
 Subconsciously, Cisila pulls out the Haze inhaler and takes a hit.
 Stephanie watches in horror.
 So does Han.
 But the two oblige, and leave.
 On the way out, they discuss what the inhaler could've been.
 Han sees it clearly now: Cisila is on something, and it is causing her to see illusions.
 It must have been what happened at the club.
 But who gave her such a thing?
 What drug could DO such a thing?* \
 *Stephanie frowns, before a wild idea forms in her head.
 It seems stupid.
 Looking at Han, she suggests, "What if that could be LHD-0404?".
 Han considers this for a moment, before replying, "If so, we need to learn what it does to the body.
 If it causes major illusions that cause you to kill, then I can see why the researchers were against it."
 Stephanie frowns, and sees that she's going to have to either steal the inhaler or convince Cisila to let her look at it for a brief moment.
 If it isn't connected to LHD-0404, so be it.
 But seeing her new friend in such a low place makes her feel bad- worse than her mother could ever make her feel.
 Heading home, Stephanie sits on the couch as Talin also arrives.
 She carries a bag into her room, and Stephanie gets a brief glance at something shoved into one of the pockets.
 It looked oddly familiar to the inhaler...* \
+*Han, for the time being, bows out of being an active help in the case.* \
 *Asking Talin later, she seems to panick a little bit.
 Stephanie calms her down before asking again, promising that she wouldn't tell anyone.
 Talin resists, saying that it's none of her business, but when Stephanie reveals what she saw in Talin's bag, and that it looked identical to something a friend had, Talin stops.
 She blinks, confused, before she opens her mouth and begins to explain quietly.
 It's a drug that she was given to her by the Dragons Syndicate in order to sell.
 And she does so, under threat of murder.
 Stephanie's usual calm expression is slowly warped into fear and worry as Talin explains that she sells the inhaler to anyone.
 Whoever wants it.
 Whatever stops her from being killed.
 By the end, Stephanie is horrified, and Talin leans back into the couch.
 "Not much of a choice..."
 Talin whispers, feeling herself break.
 Stephanie quietly asks if Talin knows what the drug really is, but she only responds with, "They call it Haze".*

 *Talin, reminded of how she is on the brink of death if she doesn't sell enough of the Haze, slowly breaks down.
 Stephanie comforts her, unable to see anything wrong with what Talin is doing.
 She knows Talin is doing what she has to.*